grpc/grpc-swift/docs/basic-tutorial.md

 To call service methods, we first need to create a *stub*.
 All generated Swift stubs are *non-blocking/asynchronous*.

-First we need to create a gRPC connection for our stub, specifying the server address and port we want to connect to:
+First we need to create a gRPC channel for our stub, we're not using TLS so we use the `insecure` builder and specify the server address and port we want to connect to:

 ```swift
 let group = MultiThreadedEventLoopGroup(numberOfThreads: 1)